Lilac City Roller Derby: Spokane's League

 What's the goal?

-Roller derby is basically a fancy footrace.
-One skater on each team scores points for their team by passing skaters on the other team.
+Roller derby is at it's heart a fancy footrace.
+The basic roller derby rules are one skater on each team scores points for their team by passing skaters on the other team.

 The team with the most points at the end wins.